 Conclusion

-And you can shape messaging with the right context by gathering customer data, segmenting your audience, using the right platforms, and refining your message according to campaign performance.
+A brand can shape its messaging with the proper context by gathering customer data, segmenting its audience, utilizing the right platforms, and refining its message according to campaign performance.

 That’s where I can help.